 When playing fetch with a senior dog, instead of trying to throw the ball as far as you can, throw it shorter distances that are easier for your dog to manage.
 Also take into consideration the surface they are running on.
-Undoubtedly, grass or soft dirt is going to be better for your dog’s joints than hard pavement.
+Undoubtedly, grass or soft dirt is going to be better for your dog’s hips and joints than hard pavement.

 Lastly, make sure to not throw the ball or Frisbee too high to get your dog to jump.
 While some dogs may have loved this in their prime, the force of jumping up and landing hard is too much for most older dogs.
 Plus, this jumping movement puts your pup at increased risk of injury.